yy0106yy/Future_Engineer/README.md

 **Content：**

-We tried to make a h
+We  made a header file and a cpp file.